Advanced Learning (Honours/ Advanced Placement) Department

 The Advanced Learning program consists of the Honours and Advanced Placement courses offered to students in grades 8 through 12.
 Advanced Placement (AP) is a program of university/college level courses and exams for high school students.
 For students who successfully complete external AP exams (with a minimum score of 4 on a 5 point scale), they may, upon admission to university/college, be granted credit and/or placement at most post-secondary institutions around the world.
 (Some institutions will also grant credit for a score of 3.)
 Pre-AP Honours courses offer advanced and motivated students the opportunity to learn in an enriched environment with similar students.
 Grade 11 Honours courses, in particular, help prepare students who intend to take AP courses at the grade 12 level.
 Please note that Burnaby South Secondary only offers AP exams to students enrolled at Burnaby South.
 If you are interested in becoming a Burnaby South student, please inquire at our front office.

-Advanced Placement Course Offerings In 2018-2019, Burnaby South is offering the following 24 AP courses.
-They include: Art 2D Design, Art 3D Design, Art Drawing, Biology, Calculus AB, Calculus BC, Chemistry, Chinese Language and Culture, Comparative Government and Politics (NEW), Computer Science A, Computer Science Principles, English Literature, European History, French Language, Human Geography (NEW), Macroeconomics, Microeconomics, Music Theory (NEW), Physics 1 and Physics 2, Psychology, Statistics, Seminar and Research.
+Advanced Placement Course Offerings In 2019-2020, Burnaby South is offering the following 22 AP courses.
+They include: Art 2D Design, Art 3D Design, Art Drawing, Biology, Calculus AB, Calculus BC, Chemistry, Chinese Language and Culture, Computer Science A, Computer Science Principles, English Literature, French Language, Human Geography, Macroeconomics, Microeconomics, Music Theory, Physics 1 and Physics 2, Psychology, Statistics, Seminar and Research.
 For more details, click here.

 AP Seminar and AP Research are two courses that form the foundation of the new AP Capstone program.
 Please check out the AP Capstone program website by clicking HERE.